 Industry: Networking software

-Cisco Systems is the third-wealthiest information technology company in terms of revenue, earning more than $50 bln annually.
+Cisco Systems closes our top 5 information technology companies in terms of revenue, bringing in above $52 bln annually.
 It was usually well-known for its switchers, routers, and other networking equipment.

 The company was founded in 1984 by Leonard Bosack and Sandy Lerner.
 It all started with a multi-protocol router that connected different networks.
 The invention was basically a copy of the blue box router, created in Standford in the 70s.